zeynepozeren1/DSA210Project/README.md

 ## Expected Challenges
 - Name inconsistencies between GradCafe and QS data.
 - Missing or biased user-reported entries on GradCafe.
-- Balancing class distribution (more rejections than acceptances, more international than american appliciants).
+- Balancing class distribution (more rejections than acceptances, more international than american applicants).

 ---